 Because Egypt's Red Sea boasts calm conditions and good visibility all year round, you have plenty of options for learning, along with hundreds of outstanding dive centres to choose from.
 And no matter where you decide to spend your holiday, you’ll enjoy a wide variety of sites right at your doorstep.

 Struggling to settle on just one of these dream destinations?
 No worries!
-All of Egypt's diving hotspots are well-connected via domestic flights, bus routes, and a fast ferry service.
+All of Egypt's diving hotspots are well-connected via domestic flights and bus routes.
 Most resorts and dive centres are happy to help with services like transfers - just let them know where you want to go next, and trust them with all the details.

 Sharm El Sheikh, a Beginner's Paradise